Photons

 Both the observer and the experiment are quantum objects with their own wave functions.
 In order for the observer of an experiment to take a measurement they have to interact with the wave function of the experiment.
 The observer and experiment together form a superposition of all possible experimental outcomes.

 When you measure the results of an experiment you become part of the experiment's superposition.
 You become a superposition of different versions of yourself that have each seen separate outcomes of the experiment.
-After decoherence each version of you that saw each outcome are no longer coherent with each other.
-The superposition of all the wave functions from your other selfs cancel out destructively.
+After decoherence occurs each version of you that saw each experimental outcome no longer agree.
+The superposition of all the wave functions from your other versions cancel out destructively.
 Each of yourselves has an nearly zero probability of interacting with other selves.
 From the point of view of each self they measure only one coherent outcome.

-It's pretty confusing how multiple outcomes produce a single outcome.
+It's pretty confusing how our classical reality emerges from quantum rules.
 Not all physicists would explain measurement in the same way I did.
 There are some philosophical disagreements.
 Do outcomes you don't measure actually occur?
 Are measurements truly random or just really complicated?
 Is reality made of particles or waves?
-These question are potentially answered by the different interpretations of quantum mechanics.
+These questions are potentially answered by the different interpretations of quantum mechanics.

 Different interpretations of quantum mechanics suggest suggest strange and exciting things about the fundamental nature of our reality.
 Yet, each interpretation is just a different way to put math into words.
 All valid interpretations of quantum mechanics should predict the same experimental outcomes, so it is hard to test which is correct.